GSA/fedramp-tailored/_guidance/controls/CP-9.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;b.
 Identify the recovery point objectives and recovery time objectives for each type of system-level information.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;c.
-Identify what system-level information must actually be backed up and provide documented rationale (usually &nbsp;&nbsp;&nbsp;captured in the Business Impact Analysis and/or the Contingency Plan).
+Identify what system-level information must actually be backed up and provide documented rationale (usually &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;captured in the Business Impact Analysis and/or the Contingency Plan).

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;d.
 Identify the process by which these system-level backups are attained.